OGB_119561_Amna's son Abdel, 25 takes his herd out to graze.jpg

 Occupied Palestinian Territory and Israel

-The Gaza Strip and the West Bank, including East Jerusalem, make up the Occupied Palestinian Territory (OPT).
-In the OPT, 40 percent of Palestinians require humanitarian assistance; 63 percent of them live in Gaza.
-More than five million people in the OPT are struggling to maintain access to their lands, livelihoods, and families.
+The Occupied Palestinian Territory (OPT) is made up of the Gaza Strip and the West Bank, including East Jerusalem.
+More than five million people are struggling to maintain access to their lands, livelihoods, and families.
 Their prospects for a safe, healthy, and dignified life are limited by more than 55 years of Israeli occupation, which drives inequality and worsens poverty and injustice.

 More than two million people are trapped inside Gaza and deprived of their fundamental rights, with little access to basic services like healthcare, clean drinking water, sanitation, electricity, and education.
-Unemployment rates are among the highest in the world (youth unemployment rate is 63 percent).
+Unemployment rates are among the highest in the world; the youth unemployment rate is 63 percent.

 What's Oxfam doing to help people in the OPT?